If you’re wondering “How much is $80,000 per year an hour?” And all those other paycheck related deductions, we’ve got you covered with all the info!

-When you get a substantial raise, many individuals warn of lifestyle creep.
-This implies that you spend money without even realizing it as your salary rises.
-A little upgrade here, a new XYZ product there, Sunday dinner out every week.
+When you get a large raise, many people warn of lifestyle creep.
+This implies that you begin to spend more money without even knowing it.
+A little upgrade here, a new XYZ there, Sunday dinner out every week

 - Make a realistic monthly budget; here are the popular budgeting methods

 - Save up for significant purchases such as a new car (use sinking funds)

 - Dump your debt ASAP (paying interest is eating away at your bank account, do it this way)